Hepatitis E

 ORGANISMVirus: hepatitis E

-TRANSMISSIONHepatitis E is transmitted through eating or drinking contaminated food or water supplies, poor personal hygiene, and person to person (uncommon).
+TRANSMISSIONPeople can spread hepatitis E through eating or drinking contaminated food or water supplies, poor personal hygiene, and person-to-person (which is uncommon).

 INCUBATION15 to 42 days

-TYPICAL SYMPTOMSMay have no symptoms (especially young children).
+TYPICAL SYMPTOMSYou may have no symptoms (especially young children).
 Some people have mild flu-like symptoms, dark urine, light stools, jaundice, fatigue, and fever.

 TREATMENTThere is currently no treatment for hepatitis E.